Office of the Superintendent

 The office is responsible for field operations, including the protection of life and property; apprehension of criminals; and enforcement of traffic laws and ordinances.

-William J. Bradley, First Deputy Superintendent of Police
+To Be Appointed, First Deputy Superintendent of Police

 Office of Constitutional Policing & Reform